 “Beware of the half-truth,” as the saying goes.
 “You may have gotten hold of the wrong half.”
-While the quote is certainly appropriate in many situations, it hits home a common issue experienced by small businesses looking for business funding and myths about invoice factoring.
+While the quote is certainly appropriate in many situations, it hits home a common issue experienced by small businesses looking for business funding.
 Many “facts” you read are half-truths, and some don’t have a grain of truth to them at all.
 So, if you’ve been looking for business funding, no doubt you’ve found more than your fair share of “half-truths” about getting funded from invoice factoring as well.
 Below, we’ll break down ten of the most common myths and misconceptions about invoice factoring, so you can make an informed decision about what’s right for your business.

 Myth 1: You can only qualify if you factor all your unpaid invoices.

-Many business owners shy away from invoice factoring services because they’ve heard that they need to factor all their invoices or all invoices for a specific client.
+Many business owners shy away from factoring because they’ve heard that they need to factor all their invoices or all invoices for a specific client.
 There’s no truth to it at all.

 Truth: Each invoice factoring provider is different, but most offer flexible terms.